sciZer0/7/v/README.md

 <br>
-So we can surely reach true-decentralization of the extremely high level and for the extremely low costs simultaneously.
+So we can surely reach true-decentralization of the highly high level and for the highly low costs simultaneously.
 <br><br>